sdispater/pendulum/docs/docs/introduction.md

 Special care has been taken to ensure timezones are handled correctly, and are based on the underlying `tzinfo` implementation.
-For example all comparisons are done in `UTC` or in the timezone of the datetime being used.
+For example, all comparisons are done in `UTC` or in the timezone of the datetime being used.

 ```python
 >>> import pendulum